livewire/livewire/docs/navigation.md

 </div>
 ```

-If the above HTML appears on both pages — the current page, and the next one — the original element will be re-used on the new page.
+If the above HTML appears on both pages—the current page, and the next one—the original element will be re-used on the new page.
 In the case of an audio player, the audio playback won't be interrupted when navigating from one page to another.

 ## Showing active link states